Pokémon Legends: Arceus

-is an action role-playing game developed by Game Freak and published by Nintendo and The Pokémon Company for the Nintendo Switch.
-It is part of the eighth generation of the Pokémon video game series and serves as a prequel to Pokémon Diamond and Pearl (2006).
-The game was first announced as part of the Pokémon 25th Anniversary event in February 2021, and was released worldwide on January 28, 2022.
+is a 2022 action role-playing game developed by Game Freak and published by Nintendo and The Pokémon Company for the Nintendo Switch.
+It is part of the eighth generation of the Pokémon video game series and serves as a standalone prequel to Pokémon Brilliant Diamond and Shining Pearl (2021), which were in turn remakes of Pokemon Diamond and Pearl (2006).
+The game was first announced as part of the Pokémon 25th Anniversary event in February 2021, and was released worldwide on 28 January 2022.

-The game follows the protagonist, sent back through time, as they travel through the Hisui region based on the island of Hokkaido during early Japanese colonization.
-Centered around exploration of the region's several open areas populated with Pokémon, the game's objective is to complete a roster of the region's Pokémon, known as the Pokédex.
-Pokémon Legends: Arceus was a commercial success, having sold over 13.91 million copies by September 30, 2022.
-Pokemon Legends: Arceus was a critical success, receiving generally favourable reviews, and being nominated for several end of the year awards, including Best RPG at The Game Awards.
+The game follows the protagonist, who is sent back in time and travels through the Hisui region, which is based on the island of Hokkaido during early Japanese colonization.
+The game is centered around exploration of the region's several open areas populated with Pokémon, with its main objective being to complete the Pokédex by catching all Pokémon.
+Pokémon Legends: Arceus was a commercial success, having sold over 14.83 million copies by 31 March 2023.
+It was also a critical success, receiving generally favourable reviews, and being nominated for several end of the year awards, including Best RPG at The Game Awards.
+A second Legends game, Pokémon Legends: Z-A, was released in 2025.